anschnapp/move-less/README.md

 move-less is all about faster navigation by moving less around.

 The idea is that you fold the space between your line and the target destination and then jump to the target position.
-Just like similar to some kind of a warp drive ;)
+Just similar to some kind of warp drive ;)

 To archive this there is a so called move-less-mode which you can enter by typing `<LEADER>m`.